 Tickets to the museum are a tad expensive but that’s because it’s a tourist attraction.
 Once you’re through, you’ll have enough Instagram photos to last you for a while.

 The Museum of Illusions, Hollywood, California

 6751 Hollywood Blvd, Los Angeles, CA 90028-4623 – 1-800-593-2902

-The Museum of Illusions in Hollywood gave us complimentary tickets to visit their establishment, but all my opinions are my own.
+The Museum of Illusions in Hollywood gave us complimentary tickets to write this review, but all my opinions are my own.